 The 1999-2000 school year, the first year Covenant had students enrolled, began with a ninth grade class.
 In the three subsequent years, another grade level was added, so that by the fall of 2002, the school had freshmen through senior students.
 In the spring of 2003 the first class graduated with 15 students, along with two exchange students who received recognition for their time at Covenant.

 The first year, classes met in two portable classrooms, and the following year two more portable classrooms were purchased.
 During the 2001-2002 school year, a permanent structure was built, and the students from the first class were able to experience their senior year in this new school building.
 This building contains six classrooms, a computer room / library, a cafeteria, a full-size gym and office space.
 Through gifts-in-kind, financial gifts and collected pledges, there was a remaining debt of $200,000 on this approximately $2 million capital expenditure.
 Since then Covenant has been blessed in that the remaining debt was retired in the spring of 2009.
-An enrollment in excess of 100 students is anticipated for the 2011-2012 school year.
+An enrollment in excess of 100 students has been consistent since 2010.